Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Introduction

 The references above left the question open how the choice of measurement matrix affects the fidelity of the reconstruction in the noisy setup.
 In \cite{Wu-Verdu-2012} a partial answer was obtained through information theoretic analysis.
 The authors showed that standard Gaussian sensing matrices incurred no loss in the noise sensitivity threshold if optimal encoding and decoding were used.
-Similar result was obtained earlier using the replica method in \cite{Guo-Baron-Shamai-2009} and extended to a more general class of random matrices in \cite{Tulino-etal-cs2013}, where the emphasis was in \emph{support recovery} rather than MSE of the reconstruction.
+Similar result was obtained earlier using the replica method in \cite{Guo-Baron-Shamai-2009}, and extended to more general matrix ensembles in the aforementioned paper \cite{Tulino-etal-cs2013}.
 On the other hand, generalization of the Lindeberg principle was used by the authors of \cite{Korada-Montanari-2011} to show that the average cost in LASSO was universal for a class of matrices of \emph{standard type}.

+Based on the above results and the knowledge that for the noise-free case the perfect reconstruction threshold is quite universal \cite{Donoho-Tanner-2010, Donoho-Tanner-PrIEEE2010, Kabashima-Wadayama-Tanaka-2009}, one might be tempted to conclude that using sensing matrices that are sampled from the standard Gaussian ensemble is the optimal choice also in the noisy case when practical algorithms such as LASSO are used.
+However, there is also some counter-evidence in other settings, such as the noise-free case with non-uniform sparsity \cite{Vehkapera_Kabashima_Chatterjee_et_all_2012_ITW,Kabashima-Vehkapera-Chatterjee-2012} and spreading sequence design in CDMA \cite{viswanath1999optimal, Kitagawa-Tanaka-2010} that leave the problem still interesting to investigate in more detail \footnote{After the initial submission of the present paper, parallel studies using completely different mathematical methods and arguing for the superiority of the orthogonal constructions have been presented in \cite{Oymak-Hassibi-isit2014} and \cite{Thrampoulidis-Hassibi-isit2015}.
+Since then, an extension to the present paper has been proposed in \cite{Wen-etal-arxiv2014} and iterative algorithms approximating Bayesian optimal estimation for structured matrices have been devised, see for example, \cite{Kabashima-Vehkapera-isit2014, Cakmak-Winther-Fleury-itw2014, Ma-Yuan-Ping-2015, Opper-Cakmak-Winther-arxiv2015}.}.